Overview

 Native Token Availability

-If a transit wallet already contains enough native tokens, they are always used to pay network fees — regardless of the selected fee mode.
+If a transit/static wallet already contains enough native tokens, they are always used to pay network fees — regardless of the selected fee mode.

 Only when native tokens are insufficient does the platform apply the configured fee handling logic.